Why added sugar is so hard to spot

 Bonus rule: The shorter and more familiar the ingredient list, the less likely it contains hidden added sugar.

 Hidden sugar thrives on confusion.
-Reading labels well takes its power away.
+Clarity takes its power away.